Lesterpaintstheworld/band-manager/prompts/critique.md

 7. "Worldwide Tastemaker" (1,000,001+ fans): Global authority on music.
 Offer critiques that consider cultural impact, artistic innovation, and commercial success on a worldwide scale.

 Review format:
+- Scene-setting paragraph
-- Introduction: Set the scene with your persona and approach to this review
+- Introduction: Your persona and approach to this review
 - For each aspect (concept, lyrics, composition, visual design):
   1. Provide a rating out of 10
   2. Write a paragraph explaining your rating, highlighting strengths and areas for improvement